Reduction of carbon emissions by 5%/year A commitment derived from the Paris climate agreements

 Our know-how, combined with the appeal of our niche travel market, has given us annual business growth of almost 25% per year between 2015 and 2019, taking us from a total carbon footprint of 1,810 to 3,430 tons of C02e, of which more than 85% is linked to international flight.
 Covid went through this in 2020 and 2021, as for all tourism players, and we are on the rise again in 2022.
 We have decided to abandon this growth business model.

 We have committed in 2022, and irreversibly, to a carbon reduction that we believe is unprecedented in the tourism industry, aiming to reduce the total emissions of our activity by 5% per year, taking 2019 as the reference year.
 Thus, in 2030, we will not exceed 2,160 tonnes of C02e and until then, each year, as soon as the carbon footprint budget is reached, we will stop taking any booking for the current year.
-Thus, our maximum "carbon" budget for 2022 is 3,260 tonnes and we already know that we will be below.
+Thus, our maximum "carbon" budget for 2022 was 3,260 tonnes and we are way below, because of post Covid recovery.
 For 2023, this budget will be reduced to 3,100 tonnes.
 And so on until 2030.

 Behind this commitment, there are neither carbon credits nor the planting of hypothetical forests that only serve to produce wood while ecosystems are disappearing... but a continuous realignment of our offer towards ever more meaningful journeys, even longer and with more added value.
 We favor direct flights, alternative international transport proposals and are fine-tuning the details of our journeys to make them more carbon-efficient.
 And we report each year publicly, thanks to a dedicated carbon accounting.
 Our customers play an essential role in supporting us in this transformation, through their loyalty, their feedback and proposals, and their sobriety.